sonus21/rqueue/README.md

 Task execution can be configured in different ways
 1. By default a tasks would be retried for Integer.MAX_VALUE number of times
 2. If we do not need retry then we need to set retry count to zero
-3. After retrying/executing a task N (>=1) times if we can't execute the given task then the task can be discarded or push to dead-later-queue
+3. After retrying/executing a task N (>=1) times if we can't execute the given task then the task can be discarded or push to dead-letter-queue

 ## Usage